replikation/What_the_Phage/README.md

 ```

 ### Profiles
-* choose the environment: cloud or local use or docker or singularity
+* Choose the environment: cloud or local use or docker or singularity
 ```shell
 -profile local,docker
 -profile local,singularity